(Part 2/3) CHICKEN or EGG – which really came first?

 29: And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in which is the fruit of a tree yielding seed; to you it shall be for meat.

-What message might be in this?
-Could the term “..to you it shall be for meat” mean that we should only eat that which grows of the ground or comes from the trees and not necessarily animal products?
+My 2nd moment of consideration: What message might the term “..to you it shall be for meat” be conveying to us?
+Might the term “… meat” refer to “eating” as opposed to animal products?
+Is this perhaps telling us to only eat that which grows of the ground or comes from the trees and not (necessarily) animal products?

 Genesis: Chapter 2